-Key Considerations/Impacts: On-street parking is not lost.
+Key Considerations/Impacts: If staying with the curb to curb spacing, then on-street parking is not lost.
 Vehicles and bicyclists will be sharing the travel lanes.
 Vehicles may be impacted as a bicycle will likely be traveling at a slower speed.
 Shared lanes are not as comfortable for bicyclists as standard bike lanes shown in Option A because of potential "dooring" affects from parked vehicles or from closely following vehicles.
 Pedestrian sidewalks are not affected.